What is a Market Economy?

 - Competition is present among producers, which keeps prices fair and ensures efficient production and supply.

-- Players have equal access to relevant information on which to base their decisions.
+- Players enjoy equal access to relevant information on which to base their decisions.

-- The government plays a limited role in this economic system but has a regulatory function to ensure fair play and less monopoly.
+- The government plays a limited role in a market economy but performs a regulatory function to ensure fair play and less monopoly.

-Some countries that adopt this kind of economic system are the USA, Canada, the UK, and Denmark.
+Some countries that adopt a market economy include the USA, Canada, the UK, and Denmark.

 Advantages of a Market Economy